-The law firm of Flaherty McCarthy LLP has commenced a multi-million dollar proposed Class Proceeding against LIVANOVA PLC, SORIN GROUP DEUTSCHLAND GMBH and SORIN GROUP USA, INC. seeking damages arising from the negligent design, testing, marketing and sale of the defendants’ Sorin 3T System.
+The law firms of Flaherty McCarthy LLP and Waddell Phillips LLP have commenced a multi-million dollar proposed Class Proceeding against LIVANOVA PLC, SORIN GROUP DEUTSCHLAND GMBH and SORIN GROUP USA, INC. seeking damages arising from the negligent design, testing, marketing and sale of the defendants’ Sorin 3T System.
 This is a medical device regulated in Canada pursuant to the Medical Devices Regulation, SOR/98-282, which is a Regulation to the Food and Drugs Act, RSC 1985, c F 27.

 The Sorin 3T System is used during cardiac surgery to regulate blood temperature by circulating water through tubes into a heat exchanger where blood is pumped into separate chambers during surgery.
 As the water passes through the water tanks and other areas it is aerosolized into a vapor.
 The Plaintiff alleges that this vapor containing NTM which exits from the device and is pushed into the ambient air of the operating room through the System’s exhaust fan.
 When placed in an operating room, the contaminated vapor from the System directly enters the sterile surgical field and the patient’s open body through their open surgical site.